KrishBharadwaj5678/CodePad/README.md

 # CodePad 👨‍💻

 Welcome to **CodePad**, your ultimate coding playground!
-CodePad offers a sleek and user-friendly environment for writing, testing, and sharing your code. ✍️🚀
+CodePad offers a sleek, user-friendly environment for writing and downloading your code with ease. ✍️🚀

 ---